biubiu3721/TensorRT-LLM/README.md

-After installing the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit), please run the following commands to install TensorRT-LLM for x86_64 users.
+After installing the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit), please run the following commands to install TensorRT-LLM for x86_64 users. if you do not want to install NVIDIA Container Toolkit, just replace "--gpus all" to "-e NVIDIA_VISIBLE_DEVICES=all". nb.

 ```bash
 # Obtain and start the basic docker image environment.